joerex/firebase-users/README.md

 The token can be obtained from a logged in user with an admin role.

 When a user is invited an invite token is created.
-TODO: email token on invite.

 TODO: email token on invite.